unmanbearpig/dropbox_api/README.md

 #=> #<DropboxApi::Client ...>
 ```

+Note that setting an ENV variable is only a feasible choice if you're only
+using one account.

 #### Option A: Get your access token from the website

 The easiest way to obtain an access token is to get it from the Dropbox website.